The Clear Edge

 Based on your stage, watch for these failure patterns:

-Use the prevention protocols before these patterns emerge.
+Use the prevention protocols before these patterns show up.

 Foundation Stage ($0–$10K)